tnscorcoran/3scale-soap-2-rest/README.md

 ## In this demo we
 - setup 3scale on OpenShift
 - setup a simple SOAP service on OpenShift
+- manage that SOAP service in 3scale - coarse grained
-- manage that SOAP service in 3scale
+- manage that SOAP service in 3scale - fine grained
 - setup a RESTful interface to our SOAP service (through Fuse transformation)  on OpenShift
 - manage that REST API in 3scale